Generic Name: prothrombin complex concentrate (human) (pro-THROM-bin)

-Treating bleeding problems caused by a vitamin K antagonist (eg, warfarin).
+Reversing the effects of a vitamin K antagonist (eg, warfarin) in people with major bleeding or who need to have surgery or another procedure right away.
 It may also be used for other conditions as determined by your doctor.

 Kcentra is a human clotting factor complex derived from human plasma.
 It works by increasing the amount of certain clotting factors in the blood, which helps the blood form clots and stop bleeding.

 - you are allergic to any ingredient in Kcentra, heparin, or to other products that are made from human plasma

 - you have a history of low platelet counts after taking heparin